astronomer/astro-sdk/README.md

     ingest_models = aql.render(dir_path + "/ingest_models", orders_table=raw_orders)
 ```

-### Passing on tables to subsequent tasks

 Once the `render` function completes, it returns a dictionary of all of the models based on the sql file name.
 If you have a sql file named `join_orders_and_customers.sql`, then the result would be stored in `model["join_orders_and_customers]`.

+### Passing on tables to subsequent tasks

-Here is an example of passing a single model to a subsequent rendering (perhaps you want to separate your ingest and transforms).
+The following DAG is an example of passing a single model to a subsequent rendering (perhaps you want to separate your ingest and transforms):

 ```python
 dir_path = os.path.dirname(os.path.realpath(__file__))